What is Food Label Obsolescence & What Causes It?

 - Category additions – Hor d’oeuvers, dried vegies, drink mixes, seasoning past, seaweed sheets

-For visual folks such as myself, here’s what the Nutrition and Supplement changes look like:
+To better visualize, here’s what the Nutrition and Supplement changes look like:

 These Nutrition and Supplement Fact updates require a speedy implementation.
 Manufacturers have until July 26, 2018, to comply with the changes and manufacturers with less than $10 million in annual food sales have until July 26, 2019, for compliance.
 However, with the Trump administration, there is some thought that the regulation changes may be pushed back.
 In anticipation, some companies are holding off on making changes until they know more.
 This approach will likely get riskier as the deadline looms closer.